nils-matthaei/ungoedel/README.md

 It's really quite simple:

-Just run the code with a binary gödel-number as the argument.
+Just run the code with a binary coded Gödel number as the argument.
 And just like that the associated turing table will be printed out.

 ```